-Pavlova dessert on a serving platter topped with cream and berries
+mini Pavlova dessert on a blue serving platter topped with whipped cream and fresh berries

 This post may contain affiliate links.
 Read my disclosure policy.